 What do we expect of you as a member?

-- Support us in our mission and activities
+- Get involved & support us in our activities

-- Try to attend our Annual General Meetings and membership meetings
+- Try to attend our Annual General Meetings (if based in Scotland)

 How do we use your data?